 Edinburgh Low Emission Zone

-If all formal approvals are given, Edinburgh will introduce its LEZ in spring 2022.
+Subject to final approval by the Council and Scottish Ministers in spring 2022, Edinburgh will introduce its LEZ in mid-2022.
 To help people adjust to the changes, there will be a two-year ‘grace period’ before any penalty charges are issued.
-Enforcement will commence from the 1 June 2024.
-Exemptions for blue badge holders and some vehicles types will also be in place.
+Enforcement would commence from 1 June 2024.